 There are two types of thinking when it comes to crypto investing.
 The first dictates that you cannot mitigate risk in cryptocurrency since it is considered one of the most volatile asset classes in the market no matter what specific coin or token you invest in.
 The second says that you can diversify your portfolio by looking at what the underlying cryptocurrency does.
 This is an area where you want to consider the fundamentals more than the chart.
-Here’s what you need to know about crypto asset allocation in 2022.
+Here’s what you need to know about crypto asset allocation.

 A financial advisor could help you create a financial plan for your crypto investment needs and goals.

 Before investing, you should know that there are four main types of cryptocurrency.
 Here’s a breakdown:

 Pure currency.
 This is what’s known as a pure cryptocurrency, sometimes called “coins.”
 These include assets like Bitcoin that are intended to function as money and a store of value.
 The underlying software doesn’t do anything other than record and execute transactions.
 This has made coins very popular as an investment asset, as they have no function to distort their trade value.

 Despite the enormous value of cryptocurrency, no economy has successfully adopted any cryptocurrency as a functioning form of money.
 Nor is it likely that, as currently designed, any economy will do so.
 One reason, among many, is the sheer energy costs.